awslabs/Agent-EvalKit/README.md

 | `/evalkit.run_agent` | Run agent and collect traces |
 | `/evalkit.eval` | Write and execute evaluation code over traces |
 | `/evalkit.report` | Analyze results and provide improvement recommendations |

-## For Developers

-If you want to contribute to EvalKit, see the [Local Development Guide](./docs/local-development.md).

 ---